Bus Creator

 |

-The list of input elements includes all elements included in the block, including elements of nested buses.
+The input element list includes all elements included in the block, including nested bus elements.
 An arrow next to an element indicates that the input element is a bus.
 Click the arrow to display the contents of that bus.

 To select the source of an element included in the block, select the element in the list and click the Find button.

-If you change the name of an item while the parameter window is open, click Update to update the name in the list.
+If you change the name of the element while the parameters window is open, click Update to update the name in the list.

-To rearrange the items in the output bus, use the Up and Down buttons.
-You can select multiple neighbouring top-level elements in the Elements in the bus list to rearrange or delete them.
+To rearrange in the output bus, use the Up and Down buttons.
+You can select multiple neighbouring top-level items in the Elements in Bus list to rearrange or delete them.

 To add or remove input elements, press the Add or Delete button respectively.
 Before assembling the model, make sure that an input element is connected to each input port.